OR TZEDEK Frequently Asked Questions

-Jewish programming in Or Tzedek consists of learning what our tradition says about social justice issues, unpacking our own history as Jews working for social change and its implications for today, and building Jewish community and practice rooted in tikkun olam.
-Each cohort also observes one or more Shabbatot together.
-Our Shabbat experiences are also a way to connect to Jewish identity, community, and expression.
+Jewish programming in Or Tzedek consists of learning what our tradition says about social justice issues, unpacking our own history as Jews working for social change and its implications for today, and building Jewish community and practice rooted in building a better world.
+Each cohort also observes at least one Shabbat together.
+We see Shabbat practice and this Shabbaton experience as a way to connect to Jewish identity, community, and expression.

 Where does the program take place?

-Cohort workshops and actions will take place in different places around Chicago, in order to support learning about the broad Chicago landscape and to make sure teens from a variety of community areas can access the program.
-Teens in the program are responsible for getting themselves to regular meetings, but where possible staff will help coordinate transportation.
+When we are able to meet in person, cohort workshops and actions will take place in different places around Chicago, in order to support learning about the broad Chicago landscape and to make sure teens from a variety of community areas can access the program.
+Teens in the program are responsible for getting themselves to regular meetings, but where possible, staff will help coordinate transportation.
 The stipend teens receive for the program is also meant to help cover travel costs.

 Who should participate?